Shreyosgit/Snake-Game/README.md

 	printf("\nPress P to Continue!");
 	scanf(" %c", &play);

-	//Nested Loop for printing Loading...
-	if (play == 'p' || play == 'P')
+	//Nested Loop for printing the Boundary and Loading... if (play == 'p' || play == 'P')
 	{
 		system("cls");